RisksBy Mayo Clinic Staff

 Emergency contraception is an effective option for preventing pregnancy after unprotected sex, but it isn't as effective as other methods of contraception and isn't recommended for routine use.
-The morning-after pill also doesn't offer protection from sexually transmitted infections.
+Also, the morning-after pill can fail even with correct use, and it offers no protection against sexually transmitted infections.

 The morning-after pill isn't appropriate for everyone.
-Tell your health care provider if:
+Don't take a morning-after pill if:

 - You're allergic to any component of the morning-after pill